 – Using Chinese vegetables: Nowadays, typical Asian foods are not difficult to find.
 Make sure to include at least one of these ingredients (usually vegetables) to guarantee an authentic taste – even if they’re from the frozen section.
 Toss in some chopped bok choy, green onions, bean sprouts or sliced water chestnut.

-Discover all kinds of tips like what the best rice for Paella is in our cooking section along with recipes from a Simple Mexican Rice dish all the way to an elaborate fried rice recipe or a sweet dessert!
+Discover all kinds of tips like what the best rice for Paella is or how to make rice in a rice cooker in our cooking section along with recipes from a Simple Mexican Rice dish all the way to an elaborate fried rice recipe or a sweet dessert!